sn3d/excav/docs/installation.md

 ## Installation

-Right now, `excav` is not available in any package system like Homebrew etc. But it's simple binary file which can be easily installed with those two methods:
+Currently, `excav` is not available in any package system like Homebrew etc. But it's simple binary file which can be easily installed with those two methods:

 ### MacOS & Linux